Skip to main content

 SelectSelects a Bag from the list.

-De-SelectDe-select a Bag from the list (only visible when a bag is selected).
+De-SelectDe-selects a Bag from the list (only visible when a bag is selected).

 BackNavigates to the Terminal Cashup screen.

-Terminal Cashup > New Bag
+Terminal Cashup - New Bag (POS)

 Once these values are recorded, the user can record the Tender values to add to the new bag.

-Terminal Cashup > Loose
+Terminal Cashup - Loose (POS)

 The Loose option is only displayed when the Location is configured with Tender Bags as Optional.
-A Loose declaration moves the tenders directly into the safe.
+A Loose declaration moves the tenders directly into the Safe.

 Store Server

-Cashup > Loose
+Cashup - Loose

-Cashup > New Bag
+Cashup - New Bag

-Cashup > Existing Bag
+Cashup - Existing Bag

-Cashup > General
+Cashup - General

 Safe Cashup

-Store Server > Loose
+Store Server - Loose

 On selecting the Safe Cashup option, if the Location's Tender Bag configuration is set to Optional, then the initial tab displayed is Loose.

-Store Server > New Bag
+Store Server - New Bag

-Store Server > Existing Bag
+Store Server - Existing Bag

-The Existing ag tab displays the bags which need to be cashed up in the active session.
+The Existing Bag tab displays the bags which need to be cashed up in the active session.
 This displays the list of Pickup bags which have been transferred from Terminal to Safe using the Terminal Pickup function, and any Float bags that have been created.

-Store Server > General
+Store Server - General

-Any Notes related to the Safe Cashup action can be recorded here.
+Any notes related to the Safe Cashup action can be recorded here.

 Terminal Bag Tender